CohenLabPrinceton/pvp/_docs/electronics.rst

 The core electrical system consists of two modular PCB 'hats', a sensor PCB and an actuator PCB, that stack onto the Raspberry Pi via 40-pin stackable headers.
 The modularity of this system enables individual boards to be revised or modified to adapt to component substitutions if required.

+We outsourced our PCB fabrication to Advanced Circuits, based out of Aurora, CO (for $33 each): https://www.4pcb.com/pcb-prototype-2-4-layer-boards-specials.html
+If you would like to do the same, you can send them the Gerber .zip files we have provided directly.

 .. toctree::
    :maxdepth: 4
    :caption: Hardware: